-PERFORMANCE MEASURES TARGETS AND RESULTS INITIATIVES OWNERS Decrease attributed to three primary reasons: 1.
-The state "Special Needs" grant is once in a lifetime and most of our veterans experiencing financial distress have already exhausted these funds.
-Many of our veterans are receiving monthly benefits as part of the total federal expenditures above, which is a more long-term stable solution to financial distress.
-3. Overall veterans' unemployment rates have declined in Rochester which is also a positive trend.
-PERSPECTIVE: BUILD THE COMMU JNITY/Strategic Priority: 2.
-Assure a Safe and Healthy Community

-State Performance Measure 2.1 - Public Safety

-Reduced Recidivism

-Measure Type: Outcome

-Please note:

-State measurement language is different than the way we report: asks for percent of adult offenders with a new felony conviction within 3 years of discharge.
+PERFORMANCE MEASURES TARGETS AND RESULTS INITIATIVES OWNERS (Compensation & Pension, Education and Vocational Rehab/Employment, Insurance & Indemnities, and Medical Care) State Soldiers Assistance Program (SSAP) Usage - (figure below also includes Local Veteran Service Organizations and non-profit entities financial assistance) (Dollars Expressed in Thousands) \$141,602.96 (provides cash assistance in the form of shelter payments/ rent and mortgage, utilities, and personal needs grants to Veterans who are unable to work as a result of a temporary disability) Make claims for death benefits, Death Pension or Dependency and Indemnity Compensation.
+File formal appeals and Notice of Disagreements when claims for benefits are improperly adjudicated.
+Send letters to recently discharged veterans to inform them of the benefits that they may be entitled to and available services.
+PERSPECTIVE: BUILD THE COMMUN ITY/Strategic Priority: 2.
+Assure a Safe and Healthy Community State Performance Measure 2.1 - Public Safety Reduced Recidivism Measure Type: Outcome Please note: State measurement language is different than the way we report: asks for percent of adult offenders with a new felony conviction within 3 years of discharge.
 This difference in reporting was approved by the Office of the State Auditor in 2012.

-Definition of Terms:

-Probation is a court ordered sanction placing certain conditions on a convicted offender, which could include some local jail or workhouse time, but allowing the offender to remain n the community under the supervision of a probation officer.

-Supervised Release is the status of a

-2.1.1 Recidivism is reduced after supervision [adults] - Dodge/Fillmore/Olmsted County (DFO).

-- a.
-85% of DFO probationers with a felony case remain free of felony conviction within 3 years of discharge from supervision. - b.
+Definition of Terms: Probation is a court ordered sanction placing certain conditions on a convicted offender, which could include some local jail or workhouse time, but allowing the offender to remain n the community under the supervision of a probation officer.
+2.1.1 Recidivism is reduced after supervision [adults] - Dodge/Fillmore/Olmsted County (DFO). a.
+85% of DFO probationers with a felony case remain free of felony conviction within 3 years of discharge from supervision. b.
 75% of DFO supervised releasees remain free of felony conviction within 3 years of discharge.

-Results: Not available\.

-\Please note that we did connect with the Minnesota Department of Corrections to get updated 2014 data.
-The State system is experiencing difficulties retrieving data for 2014.
-We are unable to provide that information at this time.

-Here is what we reported in 2013 - both targets exceeded:

-a.
-2013 - 94.5%

-b.
-2013 - 77.1%

-• Journey Drug Treatment.
-Community
+Results: a.
+2015 - 93% Target exceeded.
+2014 - 91.6% 2013 - 94.5% 2012 - 94% 2011 - 94% b.
+2015 - 78% Target exceeded.
+2014 - 72.5% 2013 - 77.1% 2012 - 82% Research-driven practices.
+Odyssey - Crossroads.
+Journey Drug Treatment.
 Cognitive Skills Programming.
-Corrections Director Travis

-f Starting Over Program.
-Gransee
+Starting Over Program.
 Validated Risk Needs Assessment.
 Intensive Supervision.

-he Sex Offender Treatment

-r Gang Intervention Programming

-Domestic Violence Education and Treatment

-Re-Entry Programming

-Prioritize supervision and treatment interventions to higher risk clients

-Target interventions to reduce risk

-Utilize effective communication and

-Odyssey - Crossroads.

-Community

-Services - DFO
+Sex Offender Treatment.
+Gang Intervention Programming.
+Domestic Violence Education and Treatment.
+Re-Entry Programming.
+Prioritize supervision and treatment Community Services - DFO Community Corrections Director Travis Gransee